All services are offered through a HIPAA compliant telehealth platform.

-An individual session is a time you and I can spend together to explore and work through any struggles you may be facing.
-I find that we are all doing the best we can with what we have, and yet somehow that doesn’t always feel like enough for us.
-We often cope with current life circumstances with skills we learned in the past.
+An individual session is a time you and your therapist can spend together to explore and work through any struggles you may be facing.
+We are all doing the best we can with what we have, and yet somehow that doesn’t always feel like enough.
+We often cope with current life circumstances with the skills we learned in the past.
 Unfortunately, what worked when we were younger may no longer prove useful for us today.
-My job is to help you see yourself in a new light- one that is present, accepting, and embracing you.
-A you that can deal with what’s going on, make healthy choices, and become a more natural self: balanced, happy, and uniquely you!
+We’re here to support you in exploring who you’ve been, who you are, and who you want to be.
+We want to help you see a you that can deal with what’s going on, make healthy choices, and become a more natural self: balanced, happy, successful, and peaceful.

-If you’re looking to create a space for you and your partner that is calm, open, and uplifting- let’s meet.
+If you’re looking to create a space for you and your partner that uses humor and is open and uplifting- let’s meet.

-In my practice I focus on working with parents who are struggling with their kids, as well as families who are wanting to feel more connected.
+At Seity, LLC, we focus on working with parents who are struggling with their kids, as well as families who are wanting to feel more connected.
 Let’s face it, we live in a disconnected world.
 Family therapy can help bridge the gaps in communication, find ways of spending quality time together, and increase feelings of connection.
-I especially enjoy helping families blend together (step parents, half siblings, etc).
+We especially enjoy helping families blend together (step-parents, half-siblings, etc).